Mae Louise Miller

-Mae Louise Miller (born Mae Louise Wall; August 24, 1943 – 2014) was an American woman who was kept in modern-day slavery, near Gillsburg, Mississippi and Kentwood, Louisiana until her family achieved freedom in early 1963.
+Mae Louise Wall Miller (born Mae Louise Wall; August 24, 1943 – 2014) was an American woman who had been kept in slavery near Gillsburg, Mississippi, and Kentwood, Louisiana, until her family achieved freedom in early 1963.

 Mae's story was unearthed when she spoke to historian Antoinette Harrell, who highlighted it in the short documentary The Untold Story: Slavery in the 20th Century (2009).
 The story inspired the 2022 film Alice.

-In 2003, Mae and all six of her siblings joined a class action lawsuit seeking reparations to descendants of enslaved people from several private companies with lawyer Deadria Farmer-Paellmann.
+In 2003, Mae and all six of her siblings joined a federal class action lawsuit seeking reparations to descendants of enslaved people from several private companies with lawyer Deadria Farmer-Paellmann.
 Mae stated to NPR that "maybe I wasn't free, but maybe it can free somebody else.
 There's a lot of people out there that's really enslaved and don't know how to get out."
-In 2004, a judge dropped the lawsuit.
+In 2004, U.S. District Judge Charles Ronald Norgle Sr. dismissed the lawsuit.

-Childhood in peonage
+Childhood in Slavery

 Historian Antoinette Harrell states that Miller's father Cain Wall lost his own promised farmland after he signed a contract that he could not read which indebted him to a local plantation owner.
-The Wall family was forced to do fieldwork and housework for several white families attending the same church on the Louisiana-Mississippi border: the Gordon family, the McDaniel family, and the Wall family, the latter of whom may have been related as descendants of the Walls' likely owner, Drury William Wall Jr., who owned 10 slaves in St. Helena, Louisiana in 1860.
+The Wall family was forced to do fieldwork and housework for several white families attending the same church on the Louisiana-Mississippi border: the Gordon family, the McDaniel family, and the Wall family, the latter of whom may have been related as descendants of the Walls' likely owner, Drury William Wall Jr., who owned 10 slaves in St. Helena, Louisiana, in 1860.
 Peon owners used the violent coercion akin to that of slavery to force black people to work off imagined debts with unpaid labor.
-Peons couldn't leave their owner's land without permission, which made it impossible for them to pay their debt.
+Peons could not leave their owner's land without permission, which made it impossible for them to pay their debt.